dstein64/vim-startuptime/README.md

 # vim-startuptime

-`vim-startuptime` is a Vim plugin for viewing `vim` and `nvim` startup event timing information.
+`vim-startuptime` is a plugin for viewing `vim` and `nvim` startup event timing information.
 The data is automatically obtained by launching `(n)vim` with the `--startuptime` argument.
 See `:help startuptime-configuration` for details on customization options.

 <img src="https://github.com/dstein64/media/blob/main/vim-startuptime/screenshot.svg?raw=true" width="480" />